Home » How Much Sleep Do Parrots Need? (Lights On vs. Darkness)

 Baby parrots need about 16 hours of quality rest every 24 hours to enter REM sleep.

-Parrots sleep for many hours in a wild setting, typically rousing a couple of times during the night and returning to sleep relatively quickly.
-So, parrots sleep most of the night.
+Parrots sleep for many hours in a wild setting, rousing a couple of times during the night and returning to sleep relatively quickly.
+Parrots sleep most of the night.

-Parrots might also take short naps during the afternoon to recuperate.
+Parrots may also take short naps during the afternoon to recuperate.

 You can usually tell if a parrot is sleeping because it’ll retreat to its perch and go quiet.

-Here are some of the things a parrot will do when it’s sleeping:
+Here are some things a parrot will do when it’s sleeping:

 • Fluff up its feathers to create an air blanket, keeping it warm.